Contents Previous Next Index

 Launching the PlotBuilder

-The Plot Builder can be accessed from the Standard Menu Bar, under Tools -> Assistants.
+The Plot Builder can also be accessed from the Standard Menu Bar, under Tools -> Assistants.

-When launched in this way, an interactive dialog is displayed wher you can enter the expression to be plotted.
+When launched in this way, an interactive dialog is displayed where you can enter the expression to be plotted.
 This is equivalent to calling the PlotBuilder command with no arguments.

 Note: The Tools menu also offers tutors to easily generate plots in several academic subjects.
 For more information, see Teaching and Learning with Maple.